Vidovci shooting

 The Vidovci shooting was a mass shooting that occurred on July 6, 1995, at Vidovci, Požega, Požega-Slavonia County, Slavonia, Croatia.
 Josip Capan Joko killed 6 members of the Tolić family.

 Shooting

-On the evening before July 6, 1995, in Vidovci, former legionnaire Josip Capan Joko (44) was arrested for masturbating in front of the Tolić family home.
-He decided to take revenge for it.
-On July 6, 1995, Josip Capan shot dead six members of the Tolić family.
-They were a father, mother, three children and a grandmother.
-They were all shot in the head.
+On the evening of July 5, 1995, in Vidovci, former legionnaire Josip Capan Joko, then aged 44, was arrested for masturbating in front of the Tolić family home.
+He then decided to take revenge for it.
+On July 6, 1995, Josip Capan fatally shot six members of the Tolić family in the head.
+The victims consisted of a father, mother, three children and a grandmother.
 He then detonated an explosive device in their home, killing himself.